philcarter/COMP-109-Syllabus/resources.md

 ###### Option 1: Digital Textbook (**Recommended**)
  - Title: **SAM - SAM 365 & 2019 Assessments, Training and Projects Printed Access Card with Access to eBook, 1 term**

-NOTE: CURRENTLY CENGAGE PUBLISHER ARE CHARGING THE WRONG PRICE FOR BOTH CAMPUS BOOKSTORE AND THEIR WEBSITE.
+> CURRENTLY CENGAGE PUBLISHER ARE CHARGING THE WRONG PRICE FOR BOTH CAMPUS BOOKSTORE AND THEIR WEBSITE.
 A WORKORDER WENT IN LAST THURSDAY.
 STILL WAITING ON A FIX.
 PLEASE USE TERMPORARY ACCESS FOR NOW.

-> Order this item from either the <a href="http://www.cengagebrain.com/course/4553331" target="_blank">**Cengage Website**</a> or the <a href="https://www.sbccbooks.com/" target="_blank">**SBCC Campus Store**</a> Do not buy this item from any other source.
+Do not buy this item from any other source.
 It will not work because the access code can only be used once.

 **Option 1 is the recommended choice and buy directly from Cengage!**